pippinbarr/cart263-2019/assignments/assignment1/README.md

 ## Grading

-Grading for exercises is pass/fail based on whether you met the requirements.
+Grading for exercises is pass/fail based on whether you met the brief.